dotnet/training-tutorials/content/csharp/getting-started/lesson-13.md

 }
 ```

-Note that ``abstract`` methods do not require the ``virtual`` keyword, since they *must* be overridden in child class implementations.
+Note that ``abstract`` methods do not require the ``virtual`` keyword, since they *must* be overridden in child class implementations (the code will not compile otherwise).

 ## Polymorphism

-Polymorphism means, literally, "occurring in several different forms".
+Polymorphism means, "occurring in several different forms".
 In programming, polymorphism refers to the ability to have code that can work with objects of different forms as if they were the same.
 Polymorphism and inheritance are related, because you should be able to substitute child types for their base types anywhere you need to work with them (known as the [Liskov Substitution Principle](http://deviq.com/liskov-substitution-principle/)).
 This means that you can write methods that accept a base type as a parameter, and they can work with that base type's methods and properties, regardless of what *actual* child implementation of that base class is passed as an argument.
 For instance, to display the perimeter of a shape, you could write a method like this one:

 ```c#
 public void DisplayShape(Shape shape)